chadsansing/open-facilitation/chapter7.md

-# 7. Design: testing & iterating
+# 3.4 Design: Testing & iterating

 _Gather feedback from trusted readers ahead of running your activities._